KasperSkytte/cafekapper/cafekapper.dk/content/posts/sitesetup/index.md

 ## Deploying the site automatically

 While I could have made my life easier and skip all the fun container stuff and just [host the Hugo site directly on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/) without using containers, I wanted to be able to host the site myself and on my own domain.
 That was part of the reason to use a container in the first place.
-I had already setup an nginx reverse-proxy using the awesome [LinuxServer SWAG](https://docs.linuxserver.io/general/swag) docker image to serve all my other self-hosted services, so adding a few extra tasks to an [ansible](https://www.ansible.com/overview/how-ansible-works) role to manage the Hugo container was simple.
-To automatically update the site with new changes I chose a simple polling solution using [watchtower](https://containrrr.dev/watchtower/) to pull the new image and restart the container with the new image at a specified polling interval, which I've set to every day at 6 in the morning.
-It can also be set to poll as often as every second, but that's overkill for this purpose.
-If I want to publish the changes immediately I can always just run watchtower manually with `--run-once` on the server.
+I had already setup an nginx reverse-proxy using the awesome [LinuxServer SWAG](https://docs.linuxserver.io/general/swag) docker image to serve all my other self-hosted services, so adding a few extra tasks to the current reverse-proxy [ansible](https://www.ansible.com/overview/how-ansible-works) role to also manage the Hugo container was simple.

 ```yaml
 - name: "Create network swag_network"